TutorialsLast Updated Aug 26, 20248 min read

 To make sure that everything works properly, let’s make an update to the application.
 For example, you can modify the name of a user within the users.js file.

 Commit and push the changes to your GitHub repository and then head back to your CircleCI dashboard.
-Once the workflow completes running, try out the new route in your browser.
+Once the workflow completes running, you can try out the new route in your browser to validate that your change deployed automatically.

 Conclusion